Skip to content

 });

-Internally, the deeper tags are joined as tags2, and the deeper posts are joined as posts2 to avoid naming collisions, but this is resolved internally, and you don't have to worry about it.
+Internally, the deeper tags are joined as tags2, and the deeper posts are joined as posts2 to avoid naming collisions, this is resolved internally and is completely hidden.

-You can add where conditions for the selected relation after selecting it, but this is only available for belongsTo and hasOne relation.
+You can add where conditions for the relation after selecting it, this is only available for belongsTo and hasOne relation.

-Because in hasMany and hasAndBelongsToMany relation is loaded as a JSON array, it can't accept conditions after being selected.
+Because hasMany and hasAndBelongsToMany relations are loaded as a JSON array, they cannot accept where conditions after being selected.

-In the following example, inner author table internally is aliased as author2, and the condition author.name is automatically replaced with author2.name.
+In the following example, the inner author table is internally aliased as author2, and the condition author.name is automatically replaced with author2.name.

 ts